CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 <h1>Savings crvUSD</h1>

-Savings crvUSD, abbreviated as scrvUSD, is a **yield-bearing version of crvUSD** that earns yield simply by holding the token.
+Savings crvUSD, abbreviated as scrvUSD, is an **interest-bearing stablecoin** that earns yield simply by holding the token.
 Users do not need to take any action whatsoever, as the yield is passively accrued.

 ---